storj-archived/core/doc/protocol.md

 message previously, `ttl` the number of hops left for relaying the publication, and `contents`, any arbitrary valid JSON data associated with the publication.

+> Given the relatively high cost of a single publication's propagation through
+> the overlay, nodes should take care to implement some reasonable rate
+> limiting for relay of publications.
+It is advisable for nodes to ignore the
+> `ttl` and refuse to relay a publication if the identifier at `publishers[0]`
+> is matched as the originator more than 100 times within a minute.

 Before relaying the message to others, we must add our public key hash to the `publishers` list and decrement the `ttl`.